Melih199/Advanced_-_Robot_Programming_Assignment_1/README.md

 The sixth and final process is the watchdog, which kills all processes and itself if no buttons are pressed for 60 seconds.

+## How to Install and Run

+1- Install the ncursers Library:     Open a terminal window.
+                                     Type the following command: '''command sudo apt-get install libncurses-dev '''

+2- Change the permissions of .c files inside the src/ folder to be executable by running: chmod +x *.c

 --------------------------------------

 ## Conclusion